 Kathy Chater in October 2014 alerted me to the wartime silent newsreel in West Ham, London which shows a soldier of African descent (as well as Parson Chunchie, who established a home for Coloured Men in that area).
 It is on:

-Historians working in this area included (alphabetical order) Stephen Bourne, Ray Costello, David Killingray, Paul Reed and Howard Rye.
+Historians working in this area include (alphabetical order) Stephen Bourne, Ray Costello, David Killingray, Paul Reed and Howard Rye.